Palace of Culture and Science in Warsaw is the highest and most ...czytaj więcej

 ul.
 Radziwiłłowska 3, Krakow

-The Craft House is a space where, apart from the exhibition dedicated to the Słowacki Theater, there are workshops, temporary exhibitions and cultural meetings.
+The House of Crafts is a space where, apart from the exhibition devoted to the Słowacki Theater, workshops, temporary exhibitions and cultural meetings are held.

 Price: 200 PLN / group max 50 people

 The Słowacki Kas Theater is a place where night sightseeing begins.
 For this reason, you should dress appropriately to the weather conditions.

 The event is not available for people with disabilities, as physical activity is envisaged, and there are six floors to overcome from the Theater building.